A Policy Gradient Framework for Stochastic Optimal Control Problems with Global Convergence Guarantee: Convergence of the policy gradient

-The proofs for Theorem \ref{thm:actor_converge} and \ref{thm:actor_rate} overlap quite a bit, so we will prove them together.
-We give a sketch of the proof here and leave a detailed version to Appendix \ref{sec:thms}.
-Throughout all the proofs, we will use $C$ to denote some absolute constant that only depends on $n, K, T$, which may change according to the context. \begin{proof}[Proof sketch for Theorems \ref{thm:actor_converge} and \ref{thm:actor_rate}] For a control function $u(t,x)$, we define a corresponding ``local optimal'' control function as
+The proofs for Theorems \ref{thm:actor_converge} and \ref{thm:actor_rate} overlap quite a bit, so we will prove them together.
+We present the key idea of the proof here and leave a detailed version to Appendix \ref{sec:thms}.
+Throughout all the proofs, we will use $C$ to denote some absolute constant that only depends on $n, K, T$, which may change depending on the context. \begin{proof}[Key ideas of proofs to Theorems \ref{thm:actor_converge} and \ref{thm:actor_rate}] Establishing the PL condition is one typical way to show the convergence of gradient descent (or gradient flow).
+In order to distinguish this condition, we make a technical definition.

-We call $u^{\diamond}$ ``local optimal'' because the maximum condition \eqref{eq:max1} is satisfied, but w.r.t. the current value function $u$ instead of $u^{\diamond}$.
-So, $\abs{u(t,x) - u^{\diamond}(t,x)}$ can measure the distance between the current control $u$ and the local optimal one at $(t,x)$.
-Under the strong convexity assumption of $G$ in $u$, we know that $u^{\diamond}$ is well defined and